Jasminelewlew/RWA-State-Street-Project/README.md

 **Operational Risk RWA = 12.5 × Business Indicator × Marginal Coefficient × Internal Loss Multiplier**

-where the Business Indicator is just interest income + services income + financial income, and the only thing that changes between the 2023 draft and the 2026 re-proposal is whether the services leg nets out fee expenses or not.
+Business Indicator: interest income + services income + financial income The changes between the 2023 draft and the 2026 re-proposal is whether the services leg nets out fee expenses or not.

 ## Sources